mrtobychow/TobyChow.github.io/quote/README.md

 ### Features
 - Share a quote using the tweet button
-- Quote will not repeat itself in succession
+- Quote with not repeat in succession

+### Built With
+- HTML5
+- CSS3
+- JavaScript
+- Sass
+- Bootstrap
+- jQuery
+- Twitter Tweet Button